 According to one study, 60% of organisations struggle to bridge the gap between strategic planning and execution.

-However, there are a few factors that when managed properly can improve strategy execution.
+However, there are a few factors that, when managed properly, can improve strategy execution and help create effective marketing strategies tailored to the target market while also providing a competitive advantage.
 Ensure that leadership and all key stakeholders and decision-makers are united in their commitment to the digital marketing strategy.
-Match skills and talents with the appropriate tasks and provide the required systems and structures required to fulfil individual and collective responsibilities.
+Match skills and talents with the appropriate tasks and provide the required systems and structures to fulfil individual and collective responsibilities.
 Empower experimentation and innovation without losing sight of KPIs and benchmarks.
-And finally, emphasise the value of implementing best practices wherever possible.
+Finally, emphasise the value of implementing best practices wherever possible.

 Continuously Evaluate and Optimise